Table of Contents

 Don’t be Afraid of a Pop of Color

-Forget everything you know about pink lipsticks – anyone can wear them.
-The perfect shade can offer a stunning contrast and make your skin stand out even more.
+When it comes to make up for morena skin, forget everything you know about pink lipsticks – anyone can wear them.
+The perfect shade can offer a stunning contrast for the normal color of filipino eyes and brown hair and make your skin stand out even more.
 The same thing goes for blush.

 Choose the Right Foundation